-You were an unendorsed candidate for Councillor in the city of Duncan in the 2022 General Local Elections and you acted as your own financial agent.
+You were an unendorsed candidate for Electoral Area Director of the Bulkley-Nechako Regional District in the 2022 General Local Elections and you acted as your own financial agent.
 For the 2022 calendar year, unendorsed candidates were permitted to contribute up to \$2,500 to their own campaign.

-On January 13, 2023, you filed a disclosure statement with Elections BC indicating that you contributed \$3,750.00 to your own campaign in 2022.
+On January 10, 2023, you filed a disclosure statement with Elections BC indicating that you contributed \$3,500.00 to your own campaign in 2022.

-Elections BC's Electoral Finance Audit and Assessment team contacted you on May 17, 2023, to advise you of the overcontribution and, on June 26, 2023, you submitted a supplemental report indicating \$1,250.00 of the prohibited contribution was returned on October 15, 2022.
-On July 12, 2023, you emailed EBC to clarify the return date of the prohibited contribution was May 18, 2023.
+Elections BC's Electoral Finance Audit and Assessment team contacted you by phone on April 24, 2023, to advise you of the overcontribution and, on May 7, 2023, you submitted a supplemental report indicating \$1,000.00 of the prohibited contribution was returned.